A Hierarchy of Supermartingales for $\omega$-Regular Verification: Null Recurrence and Streett Supermartingales

 \begin{proposition} The existence of a lexicographic ranking supermartingale witnesses that the probability of staying in $S'$ for infinitely many steps is $0$, i.e., witnesses almost sure reachability to $S \setminus S'$ \cite[Theorem~3.4]{AgrawalPOPL2018}.

 \end{proposition}

-We adapt this idea to Streett conditions.
+We adapt this idea to Streett conditions to address null recurrence.
 The idea is similar to GSSMs (Definition~\ref{def:generalised-streett-supermartingale}): given a Streett pair $(A, B)$, we require a strict decrease for states in $A \setminus B$, a non-strict decrease for states not in $A \cup B$, and do not require any condition for states in $B$.

-\begin{definition} Let $F : S \to \Giry S$ be a Streett Markov chain with a Streett pair $(A, B)$.
-A \emph{lexicographic generalised Streett supermartingale} (LexGSSM) is a function $r : S \to [0, \infty)^m$ such that for any $x \in A \setminus B$, we have $(\nexttime r)(x) \prec r(x)$ and for any $x \notin A \cup B$, we have $(\nexttime r)(x) \preceq r(x)$. \end{definition}
+\begin{definition} Let $F \colon S \to \Giry S$ be a Streett Markov chain with a Streett pair $(A, B)$.
+A \emph{lexicographic generalised Streett supermartingale} (LexGSSM) is a function $r \colon S \to [0, \infty)^m$ such that for any $x \in A \setminus B$, we have $(\nexttime r)(x) \prec r(x)$ and for any $x \notin A \cup B$, we have $(\nexttime r)(x) \preceq r(x)$. \end{definition}

-\begin{theorem} Let $F : S \to \Giry S$ be a Streett Markov chain with a Streett pair $(A, B)$.
+\begin{theorem} Let $F \colon S \to \Giry S$ be a Streett Markov chain with a Streett pair $(A, B)$.
 If there exists a LexGSSM, then the Streett condition is almost surely satisfied from any initial state. \end{theorem} \begin{proof} This is a consequence of the equivalence with lexicographic progress-measure supermartingales and their soundness (Proposition~\ref{prop:lexgssm-to-lexpmsm} and Theorem~\ref{thm:lexicographic-progress-measure}), which we will show later. \end{proof}

 Obviously, LexGSSMs subsume GSSMs, and thus the class of problems verifiable by LexGSSMs is a super-class of positive recurrence.
 It is actually a proper super-class, as shown below. \begin{example} Consider the Markov chain in Example~\ref{ex:generalised-streett-supermartingale} again, and suppose that a Streett condition is given as $A = \{ x \in \mathbb{N} \mid x \ge 2 \}$ and $B = \{ 1 \}$.
 In this case, there is no GSSM as we have seen in Example~\ref{ex:generalised-streett-supermartingale}.
-However, there exists a LexGSSM $r : \mathbb{N} \to [0, \infty)^2$ defined by $r(0) = (1, 0)$ and $r(x) = (0, x - 1)$ for $x > 0$.
+However, there exists a LexGSSM $r \colon \mathbb{N} \to [0, \infty)^2$ defined by $r(0) = (1, 0)$ and $r(x) = (0, x - 1)$ for $x > 0$.
 Note that the condition for LexGSSMs is satisfied even when $x = 0 \notin A \cup B$: $\nexttime r(0) = (0, \infty) \preceq r(0) = (1, 0)$.

 \end{example}